geoserver/geoserver/doc/en/user/docs/introduction/gettinginvolved.md

 Our official documentation is contained as part of our [official code repository](https://www.github.com/geoserver/).
 As part of the GitHub model, anyone can submit patches as pull requests, which will be evaluated by the team.

 To learn more about contributing to the GeoServer codebase, we highly recommend joining the GeoServer developers mailing list (see details below).
-For typos and other small changes, please see our `Documentation Guide <quickfix.html>`{.interpreted-text role="docguide"} for how to make quick fixes.
+For typos and other small changes, please see our [Documentation Guide](https://docs.geoserver.org/latest/en/docguide/quickfix.html) for how to make quick fixes.

 ## Mailing lists